-- Diminishing deductible (deductible decreases by $50 each year a policyholder is claim-free until it’s $0)
+- Diminishing deductible decreases by $50 each year the policyholder is claim-free until it’s $0

 - One of the only companies with no bilateral exclusions

-- Express allows claim payments in less than 5 minutes
+- Claims can be paid in less than 5 minutes via Trupanion Express

-- Set plan limits with 90% reimbursement and unlimited payouts
+- 90% reimbursement and unlimited payouts for all plans

 - Offers enrollment from birth